SpaceToastCoastToCoast/express-gallery/README.md

 ---

-The layout of the app matches the layouts included in `/layouts`.

----

 #### Responsive Layout

 - does not have tablet layout
-- uses a background image that is not included, you will have to find something similar (subtlepatterns.com)
+- uses a background image

 ---

 #### Setting up the project

-- Create a database for the project in postgres.
+- Create a database for the project in postgres. (`express_gallery`)
 - Run `npm start`
 - Run `sequelize db:seed:all`
 - Run `gulp`